unjs/jiti/README.md

 You can globally register jiti using [global hooks](https://nodejs.org/api/module.html#initialize).

-**Note:** This is an experimental approach and is not recommended unless you have to, please prefer explicit method.
+**Note:** This is an experimental approach and only tested to work on Node.js > 20.
+I don't recommend it and unless you have to, please prefer explicit method.

 ```js
 import "jiti/register";